richard-weinhold/pomato/docs/options.rst

       - *include* (bool): Include curtailment.
       - *cost* (float): Curtailment cost.

-   - *constrain_nex* (bool): Constrain the net position for each market area.
-This can be useful when modeling Flow Based Market Coupling.
-Requires net_position data as specified in :ref:`model_data`.

    - *chance_constrained*: The market model can be run with chance constraints on the line flow constraints endogenously co-optimizing uncertainty of renewable in-feed and capacity reserves of conventional generation units.
 Including these constraints requires MOSEK solver and the resulting problems